ComputeCanada/magic_castle/docs/design.md

 determine if the cloud provider can be used to deploy Magic Castle.
 If you found a name for each resource listed in table, the cloud provider can be supported.
-If some resources are missing, you will need to do read the provider's documentation to determine if the absence of the resource can be compensated somehow.
+If some resources are missing, you will need to do read the provider's documentation to determine if the absence of the resource can be compensated for somehow.

 3. **Initialize the provider folder**.
-Create a folder named the provider.
+Create a folder named after the provider.
 In this folder, create two symlinks, one pointing to `common/variables.tf` and the other to `common/outputs.tf`.
 These files define the interface common to all providers supported by Magic Castle.